LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 You’ll sit down with the entrepreneurs and innovators building Lithuania’s reputation as Eastern Europe’s rising tech hub, gaining insights into investment opportunities and digital innovation.

-You’ll spend two nights in Kaunas—Lithuania’s second city and interwar capital—exploring Art Deco architecture, WWII history at IX Fort, and the baroque splendor of Pažaislis Monastery and taste mead the way Baltic tribes drank it a millennium ago.
+You’ll spend two nights in Kaunas—Lithuania’s second city and interwar capital—exploring Art Deco architecture, WWII history at IX Fort, and taste mead the way Baltic tribes drank it a millennium ago.

 You’ll visit Trakai’s fairy-tale island castle and taste traditional Karaim pastries.

-From the cobblestoned streets of Vilnius to the island castle at Trakai, from the sobering cells of a KGB prison to the baroque splendor of Pažaislis Monastery, this is Lithuania as few ever experience it — intimate, authentic, and utterly unforgettable.
+From the cobblestoned streets of Vilnius to the island castle at Trakai, from the sobering cells of a KGB prison to palaces and crypts, this is Lithuania as few ever experience it — intimate, authentic, and utterly unforgettable.

 DAY 1: MONDAY, JULY 20